 Capacity Reservation Charge (including a potential rebate on such charge)

 Regulation 17 of the Rail Regulations 2016 authorises an infrastructure manager to levy an appropriate charge for capacity that is requested but not used.
 The Infrastructure Manager proposes to levy such reservation charges under the relevant Framework Track Access Agreement.
-Capacity Reservation Charges are levied on the difference between paths reserved within the Framework Track Access Agreement and the First Working Timetable.
+Capacity Reservation Charges are levied on the difference between paths reserved within the Framework Track Access Agreement and the New Working Timetable.
 The reservation charge per passenger train will be set at 25% of the full IRC per train path (ignoring any discount on IRC).
 The reservation charge per freight train will be set at 25% of the full OMRC per train path.
 This will be a flat charge which does not vary by time of day or day of week.

 A TOC may surrender some or all of its reserved capacity rights by providing notice to this effect to the Infrastructure Manager.
 Any such notice shall specify the number of the reserved capacity rights to be surrendered and shall take effect at the end of the timetable year following the timetable year in which the notice is served.
 When such notice takes effect the reserved capacity rights referred to in such notice as being surrendered shall cease to be firm rights.